alphabill-org/alphabill-rust-predicates-sdk/examples/time-lock/README.md

 on previous step (IOW output of the `create-wasm-predicate` tool).

 **NB!** The wallet currently actually does not support the `bearer-clause` flag with `send` command!

+The new owner would operate with the unit as if it has the P2PKH predicate for the Bearer Predicate but she shouldn't be able to do so before the unlock date has passed.

 See the unit test in
 [Alphabill repo](https://github.com/alphabill-org/alphabill/blob/main/predicates/wasm/wvm/demo_time_lock_test.go)